 If a voltage breakdown occurs in the test object during the test duration, the test is also interrupted.
 In which event, the test does not qualify as having been passed.
-The user is informed about the breakdown voltage.
+The user is informed about the breakdown voltage and - for multi-phase testing - the affected

 Irrespective of whether the high voltage is switched off automatically or manually, the HV output is discharged and earthed.
-The test data logged up to the switch-off are recorded in the history database (see page 48).
+The test data logged up to the switch-off are recorded in the history database (see page 52).